 Stem Cell Therapy

-Regenerative medicine opens new perspectives with stem cell injection into urethral sphincter.
-These cells have potential to regenerate damaged muscle tissue and restore sphincter function.
-First clinical trials show promising results with significant improvement in 60 to 70% of treated patients.
+Regenerative medicine is opening new doors with the injection of stem cells directly into the urethral sphincter.
+These cells have the potential to rebuild damaged muscle tissue and restore sphincter function.
+Early clinical trials are promising, showing meaningful improvement in 60 to 70% of treated patients.

 Connected Monitoring Devices